fontobene/fontobene/SPECIFICATION.md

 There are currently three sections defined: `[format]`, `[font]` and `[user]`.
-The `[format]` and `[font]` sections may only contain keys standardized in this specification.
+The `[format]` and `[font]` sections may only contain keys standardized in this specification (see section "Formal Specification").
 The `[user]` section may contain arbitrary key value pairs.

 Example: